-I composed the Live score to Tangi Wai – The Cry of Water
+I have composed the Live score to Tangi Wai – The Cry of Water

 Victoria Hunt has drawn together an impressive creative team to investigate the transformative qualities of light, water, incantations and embodiment.
 Hunt has choreographed a company of eleven women in a striking work that explores the concept of Te Arai, a place of remembrances – bodies abandoned by spirit, urged by unknown forces